stanfordio/skyfall/README.md

    --help, -h                  show help
 ```

-This command will iterate through all the repos available on the main Bluesky network, iterate through all the records in each repo, hydrate each record, and output the records to a file or BigQuery.
+This command will iterate through all the repos listed in the provided census file, iterate through all the records in each repo, hydrate each record, and output the records to a file or BigQuery.

 Note that because this command may take a long time to run, it will save intermediate state to a file.
 If you want to resume the pull, you can pass the `--intermediate-state` flag with the path to the intermediate state file.
-The pull will resume from where it left off, but note that there is no guarantee that the cursor is "stable" across long pauses.
-There may be small gaps or overlaps in the data.
+The pull will resume from where it left off.

 Example usage: